Iguanodectes adujai: Diet and ecology

 Iguanodectes adujai is an omnivorous species, though many Iguanodectes are largely herbivores.
 It seems to be a fairly opportunistic feeder, including crustaceans, insects, algae, fallen fruit, and leaf litter in its diet.
 Living in a floodplain means that its food sources fluctuate with the seasons.
 Little else is known of its interaction with its environment and the food web in its native range.

 Conservation status

 Iguanodectes adujai has not been evaluated by the IUCN, and is thus lacking in species-specific population evaluation.
-Nonetheless, freshwater aquatic habitats - especially wetlands - in South America are frequently under pressure from various ongoing anthropogenic hazards, including illegal mining and infrastructure development.
+Nonetheless, freshwater aquatic habitats, especially wetlands, in South America are frequently under pressure from various ongoing anthropogenic hazards, including illegal mining and infrastructure development.

-The wetlands of South America are known for their biodiversity, but also for their fragility.
+The wetlands of South America are known for their biodiversity, but also their fragility.
 As such, conservation efforts are often undertaken to protect them, which offers wetland-dwelling species like I. adujai continued stability.
 Still, there are some legal and social complications surrounding protected sites therein, which may interfere with their role as sanctuaries for endemic species.